Blog The 10 Best Data Quality Tools for 2026: Features, Use Cases & How to Choose

 Collibra Homepage

 Collibra Data Quality & Observability connects data quality monitoring directly to business context, linking datasets, quality rules, and ownership inside the Collibra Data Intelligence Platform.
-This integration allows organizations to measure, visualize, and improve data trust while keeping governance at the center of their data operations.

 Adobe adopted Collibra to unify governance standards across marketing analytics.
 The platform’s AI-powered rule generation helped standardize customer data definitions and ensure consistent reporting globally.